mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

 # Custom Installation

-If you are ready to ship into production, you will likely need to customize the deployment to suite the workload requirements of your application(s).
+If you are ready to ship into production, you will likely need to customize the deployment to suit the workload requirements of your application(s).
 Customize the default deployment by creating a JSON file, then pass it to `dcos package install` using the `--options` parameter.

 Sample JSON options file named `sample-cassandra.json`: